 So to not only address that but have Hal, the hero, realize how ineffective he’s been in that regard, is a pretty radical approach.
 Again, I’m not saying it’s perfect, maybe the same point could have been raised in a better way, but I’m tired of seeing it condemned, it was a good effort, and I appreciate Denny O’Neil’s motives.

 By the end of the issue, the two heroes would choose to embark on a road trip across America, where each issue they would encounter new people and face various other social and political issues, including another now-infamous issue where they discovered that Green Arrow’s teen sidekick was a drug addict.

 The kid called himself “SPEEDY,” what did you expect?

 At the behest of artist Neal Adams, the title would also later introduce one of the first major Black superheroes, as John Stewart got selected as a backup Green Lantern for Hal Jordan.

-Interestingly, despite the critical acclaim that the series garnered at the time, including later writers who cite it as an influence, it was not very commercially successful, and the series was canceled after 13 issues, with the two heroes being moved to backup features in other comics.
+Interestingly, despite the critical acclaim that the series garnered at the time, including from later writers who continue to cite it as an influence, it was not very commercially successful, and the series was canceled after 13 issues, with the two heroes being moved to backup features in other comics.
 The title would be revived four years later, with Denny O’Neil once again writing.
-But for this run on the title he eschewed his original approach and wrote this book more like a traditional superhero series, with Hal and Oliver fighting evil aliens, robots, and costumed criminals as opposed to addressing societal issues, and this would probe to more commercially successful approach as O’Neil continued to write it for 39 issues (in his last 6 issues the series went back to being a solo Green Lantern book).
+But for this run on the title he eschewed his original approach and wrote this book more like a traditional superhero series, with Hal and Oliver fighting evil aliens, robots, and costumed criminals as opposed to addressing societal issues, and this would prove to more commercially successful approach as O’Neil continued to write it for 39 issues (in his last 6 issues the series went back to being a solo Green Lantern book).

 Still, there’s a reason why the original Green Lantern/Green Arrow run is remembered today, along with many other memorable stories that Denny O’Neil wrote in his lifetime.
 He will be missed.
 R.I.P.